-4.4 Salary Allowances
+4.1 Salary Allowances

-4.4.1 Market allowance
+4.1.1 Market Allowance

-An allowance may be paid on an annual or ongoing basis to reflect difficulty in recruiting or retaining specific skills and/or experience.
-This allowance may be abated but not necessarily by salary increases, including incremental progression and promotion.
+A recruitment or retention allowance may be paid on an annual or ongoing basis to reflect difficulty in recruiting or retaining specific skills and/or experience for any specified position.
+This allowance may but should not necessarily as a matter of course, be abated by salary increases, including incremental progression and promotion.

-4.4.2 Acting higher duties allowance.
+4.1.2 Acting Higher Duties Allowance